Full text

 AQM FUNDED BY SUNCOR SETTLEMENT

-In 2020, Cultivando was granted $1.7 million of the Suncor settlement money to continuously monitor pollution from the refinery for one full year with pollution levels immediately available to the public in both English and Spanish.
-This proposal was ultimately chosen by the citizen committee.
+In 2020, Cultivando was granted $1.7 million of the Suncor settlement money to continuously monitor pollution from the refinery for one full year.
+The results of this monitoring demonstrated what residents long suspected.
+Pollution levels near Suncor were substantially higher than in communities farther away.

 WHAT CAN YOU DO?